younessoub/projet_M207/README.md

 * `vm3`: will join as a **worker node**.

 Install Kubernetes components (`kubeadm`, `kubelet`, `kubectl`) using the [official guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm)
-Or you can use the following Instructions:
+,Or you can use the following Instructions:

 ### For the Master Node and The worker node: